jrpotter/notebook/notes/network/ip/class.md

 %%ANKI
 Basic
-In the classful addressing scheme, which class(es) held unicast addresses?
+In the classful addressing scheme, which class(es) were designated for unicast addresses?
 Back: Classes `A`, `B`, and `C`.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1752949990722-->